N-DucharmeBarth-NOAA/2024-npo-sma-taf/README.md

 Lastly, [`04b_report.R`](https://github.com/N-DucharmeBarth-NOAA/2024-npo-sma-taf/blob/main/r_code/04b_report.R) script saves a number of *csv* files in the `TAF/report/` directory and five plots:
 - `ensemble.index_fit.png` which shows the Posterior Predictive Fit (median, solid line) to the observed index (black points with vertical bars showing estimated observation error).
 The 50th (dark shading) and 95th (light shading) posterior predictive intervals are also shown.
 - `ensemble.mgmt_dist.png` which shows the posterior distribution of key management quantities.
-- `ensemble.mgmt_dist_comp.png` which shows the effect of excluding the additional model that failed to meet convergence criteria when running with R version 4.4.0.
+- `ensemble.mgmt_dist_comp.png` which shows the effect of excluding the additional model that failed to meet convergence criteria when running with R version 4.4.0 (see **Note** below).
 - `ensemble.mgmt_ts.png` which shows time series (median, solid lines) of numbers, depletion, exploitation rate, density relative to density at MSY, exploitation rate, relative to exploitation rate at MSY, and total removals.
 The 50th (dark shading) and 95th (light shading) credible intervals are also shown.
 - `ensemble.kobe.png` which shows the relative stock status in terms of a Kobe plot (and associated bivariate posterior distribution).